onerishabh/qrcode-analytics-flask/README.md

 - [ ] Add better front-end to interact with the application.
 - [ ] Integrate `stripe payment gateway` to the application.
 - [ ] Write test cases to acheive 100% `coverage`.
+- [ ] Add test case to check docker image hashes between `GitHub` and `AWS ECR`.
+- [ ] Add test case to check `QRCodeFlaskServerStack`.
+Currently failing due to inter-stack parameter passing.
+Need to read more into `AWS CDK` testing.